naratech-eng/researcher-platform/docs/introduction/project-overview.md

 ## Introduction to the Animal Genetics Research Platform

-The Animal Genetics Research Platform is a comprehensive system that bridges the gap between cutting-edge genetic research and practical livestock management.
-This integrated platform combines advanced genomic analysis tools, AI-assisted research capabilities, and practical breeding insights within a unified ecosystem, with a special focus on sheep genetics and breeding optimization.
+The Animal Genetics Research Platform is a comprehensive system designed to bridge the gap between animal genetics researchers, livestock farmers, and students.
+The platform integrates advanced genomic analysis tools, AI-assisted research capabilities, and practical breeding insights within a unified ecosystem.

 ## Project Purpose

-The system is designed to transform livestock breeding through data-driven insights by:
+The system aims to accelerate agricultural innovation, improve livestock breeding outcomes, and facilitate knowledge transfer between academic research and practical farming applications.
+By connecting researchers with farmers and providing powerful analytical tools, the platform enables:

+- Faster development of improved animal genetics
 - Enabling real-time access to comprehensive research center data on sheep genetics and performance
 - Providing farmers with actionable insights through intuitive query interfaces
 - Facilitating advanced genetic analysis including heritability calculations and mating simulations